solidquartz/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.
 It is Aky Mac Donald's second project at Lighthouse Labs, and their first frontend-focused project.

 Tweeter is built using HTML, CSS, JavaScript, jQuery, Node, Express, and uses Ajax.
 The database code (in /server) was pre-written by an instructor.
-The project employs Flexbox and
+The project employs Flexbox.

 Feature highlights include a character counter, a fluid layout, dynamic error messages, and cute bouncing animations!